DryStoneGarden

 This one has a charming sentimentality.
 The rest I found pretty stiff.

-This is the other one I found interesting.
+This is the other one I found interesting, combining an abstract timber horse with a more figurative human.
 It’s too bad he didn’t do more like it.

 But I give him credit for appreciating the moorland.
 It’s lovely.